keytowin/ktw-lor/README.md

 * Shift+Tab: Previous section
   * will beep if there is only one section
 * Enter: Activate
-  * will beep if action is not yet implemented
+  * will beep if target screen is not yet implemented
 * PgUp: Scroll up
   * when mouse is in a scrollable area
 * PgDown: Scroll down